/

 Illumio uses a simple, label-based policy model to identify workloads based on business functions or applications — not network addresses.
 This same model works across the hybrid multi-cloud, data centers, and endpoints, ensuring a consistent security approach everywhere.

-CloudSecure maps cloud tags to Illumio labels, which then define policies between resources.
+Illumio maps cloud tags to Illumio labels, which then define policies between resources.
 These policies are automatically enforced through cloud-native tools like AWS Security Groups and Azure NSGs, providing clear visibility and streamlined enforcement in one unified workflow.

-Illumio CloudSecure: Consistent segmentation across the cloud
+Consistent segmentation across the cloud

-CloudSecure combines end-to-end visibility with a simple, human-readable policy model.
+Illumio combines end-to-end visibility with a simple, human-readable policy model.
 It's a scalable segmentation solution across cloud environments, eliminating blind spots.

-CloudSecure doesn’t replace workload security tools.
+Illumio doesn’t replace workload security tools.
 It completes them by focusing on the one thing all threats rely on: movement through segments.

-Test drive Illumio CloudSecure today.
-Start your free 30-day trial.
+Test drive Illumio today.
+Start your demo.

 Related topics